Mephan Ferguson

 Mephan Ferguson (25 July 1843 – 2 November 1919) was an Australian manufacturer, particularly of water supply pipes, notably for the pipeline to the Western Australian goldfields.
 He was born in Falkirk, Scotland.
 He immigrated with his parents to Melbourne in the colony of Victoria in Australia arriving in 1854.
 In 1857 Ferguson was indentured as an apprentice blacksmith to John Price of Ballarat.

 Businesses

 Around 1874 Ferguson established a business in Melbourne as an iron foundry and rail construction contractor.
 After successfully building a bridge over the Yarra River he was awarded many other government contracts.
 His company built twenty bridges along the north-eastern railway and another eight for the Clifton Hill line.
-Ferguson supplied 1300 LT of wrought iron and cast iron for the building of the Newport rail workshops.
+Ferguson supplied 1300 LT of wrought iron and cast iron for the building of the Newport Workshops.

-In 1885 the Victorian Government decided to change the Melbourne water supply pipes from wrought iron to cast iron.
+In 1885 the Government of Victoria decided to change the Melbourne water supply pipes from wrought iron to cast iron.
 Ferguson won the contracts to supply the new pipe.

 To enable this expansion he bought the Glasgow Iron works in West Melbourne.
 With the Carlton Foundry, Ferguson now employed over 300 people.
 He soon after established a new foundry in Footscray.